mainsail-org/hugo-speed-tests/README.md

 - `sample-content/`: a directory with a sample post and 5 images.
 It is meant to represent an "average" post.
 It can be modified to test for different type of content.
 - `generate.sh`: a script that generates content for the test.
 It prompts the user for how many times they want to clone the `sample-content` directory.
 - `content/posts`: this directory is dynamically created by `generate.sh`.
 It has the dummy content usually in the thousands of posts.
 It is always in `.gitignore`.
-- `benchmark`: this is what's actually getting bencharmed: a hugo site, configuration and theme.
+- `benchmark`: this is what's actually getting benchmarked: a hugo site, configuration, content and theme.
 The theme is very minimal to make sure very few things get in the way of an optimal build time.
 - `run_test.sh`: the script that runs the test and captures the output in csv format.
 - `data/`: where the csv results are.
-Includes speed results and details of machine.
+Includes speed results and details of machine. also in `.gitignore`

 # How to run